OSRAM Concentra Agilo Table Lamp – T40, 42 601

 In 1967, he founded Schlagheck Schultes Design (now Schlagheck Design) together with Norbert Schlagheck.

 Herbert H. Schultes became chief designer of Siemens AG in 1985.
 Under his direction the design department was separated from the trade fair construction department of the group in 1997 and was initially known as Siemens Design & Messe GmbH, from 1999 as Designafairs GmbH.
-From 1997 to 2000 Schultes was managing director of the company.
+From 1997 until 2000 Schultes was managing director of the company.

 Today, Herbert Schultes works in his studio near Munich.